|28 January 2020

 Once inside the stairwell a soldier tied my hands to the front with three plastic ties on top of each other.
 He tightened them hard and I complained but he told me to shut up.
 He also blindfolded me.
 I was then led outside to a waiting troop carrier.
-I was taken to the back of the troop carrier where I sat on the metal floor.
+I was taken into the back of the troop carrier where I sat on the metal floor.
 I was then taken to the police station in Etzion settlement.

 On arrival at Etzion I was examined by a doctor who removed the blindfold during the examination.
 Then I was taken to a room where I was left until around 10:00 a.m. before being taken for interrogation.

 The interrogator removed the blindfold but kept me tied.
 He did not inform me of my rights and I did not speak to a lawyer.
 He started by asking me how I was and told me he was going to ask me some questions which he expected me to answer.
 Then he asked me about some boys from the village and I told him I did not know them.
 Then he accused me of throwing stones at soldiers and told me the boys he named had confessed against me.
 I denied the accusation.
 Then he showed me photos of clashes with soldiers and accused me of taking part.
 I denied the accusation.

 The first interrogator was in police uniform but then another interrogator in civilian clothes entered the room.
 The second interrogator was aggressive and threatened that if I did not confess he was going to lock me up in a cell by myself for a long time.
 I was questioned by the two interrogators for about one-and-a-half hours.
 At the end of the interrogation I was shown documents in Hebrew and asked to sign them but I refused to sign something I did not understand.
 I asked for an Arabic translation but they never showed me a translated version.